George M. Ashmun, O-011906 (MIA / KIA) Far Hills, NJ

 Assigned to the U. S. Marine Corps (USMC) to Marine Air Group 11 (MAG-11) to Marine Fighting Squadron 214 (VMF-214) "Black Sheep".
 No known nickname, nose art or squadron number.

-3, 1944 took off from Torokina Airfield on Bougainville piloted by Captain
+3, 1944 took off from Torokina Airfield on Bougainville at 6:30am piloted by Captain

-George M. Ashmun at 6:30am on a fighter sweep over Rabaul.
-One of 46 fighters (8 x F4U Corsairs from VMF-214 "Black Sheep", 12 F4U Corsairs from VMF-211 and 16 x F6F from VF-33 from Ondonga Airfield on New Georgia).
+Gregory "Pappy" Boyington including 8 F4U Corsairs from VMF-214, 12 F4U Corsairs from VMF-211 and 16 x F6F from VF-33 from Ondonga Airfield on New Georgia).
 After take off, several

-During the air combat, Ashmum was overwhelmed and never seen again.
-When he failed to return, he was listed as Missing In Action (MIA).
-Also shot down soon afterwards was F4U Corsair 17915 piloted by Major Gregory Boyington.
+victory) claiming it went down burning, and was confirmed by several other witnesses.
+Afterwards, Boyington and Ashmum were overwhelmed and never seen again.
+When Ashmum failed to return and was officially listed as Missing In Action (MIA).
+Also lost was F4U Corsair 17915 piloted by Major Gregory Boyington.

 Ashmun was officially declared dead